viniciusvasti/awesome-backend/orders-microservice/README.md

 Adapters, Onion, Clean, etc).

-This microservice has interaction with an Apache Kafka instance, for integrating with another microservices in an event-drive pattern.
+This microservice has interaction with an Apache Kafka instance, for integrating with another microservices in an event-driven pattern.

+The messages/events flow is described well [here](https://vinisantos.dev/posts/awesome-backend-part3-dynamic-kafka-events)